4 Ways Telematics Can Help Fleets and Drivers During the Summer

 Idling a truck can help a driver stay cool, but it’s not exactly cost-effective for fleets due to fuel consumption and engine wear and tear.
 Telematics can help drivers and fleets achieve the best of both worlds by automatically turning off the engine once the cab is at an optimized temperature.

-Coupled with some additional analog steps drivers can take, truck and driver can keep from getting burned out in the summer months.
+Coupled with some additional steps drivers can take, truck and driver can keep from getting burned out in the summer months.

 Checking battery voltages